ElliotGestrin/NAOChat/README.md

 Go to https://platform.openai.com/account/api-keys and create a new API key.
 Save this key in a new file called `openai.key`.

-If you intend to listen to the audio through your computer, you also need to install FFmpeg.
+If you intend to listen to the audio through yofur computer, you also need to install FFmpeg.
 See how on [their webpage](https://ffmpeg.org).

 ### NAO Setup